Heilongjiang Seasons, A Journey of Poetry and Painting

-HARBIN, CHINA - Media OutReach Newswire - 30 July 2024 - As spring returns to the earth and all things revive, Heilongjiang ushers in a unique feast.
+HARBIN, CHINA - 30 July 2024 - As spring returns to the earth and all things revive, Heilongjiang ushers in a unique feast.
 In places like the Zhalong Wetland in Qiqihar, Fujin Wetland, and Xingkai Lake, thousands of birds take flight together, heralding the prelude to spring.

 Strolling through Heilongjiang in spring, one can witness the majestic ice floes rushing during the river’s opening, the exuberant leaping of fish, the northward migration of migratory birds, the competition of blooming flowers, and the search for spring in the green fields.
 Feel the spring breeze on your face and experience the joy of the earth’s revival.